 Douglas Fisher and Nancy Frey describe a four-step approach to successful formative assessment

-TEACHERS WHO USE FORMATIVE ASSESSMENTS target their instruction to student needs.
-Teachers who do not use formative assessments rely on guesswork or generic plans, rather than basing their instructional decisions on data.
-The difference in student learning is striking.
+TEACHERS WHO USE FORMATIVE ASSESSMENTS target their teaching to pupil needs.
+Teachers who do not use formative assessments rely on guesswork or generic plans, rather than basing their teaching decisions on data.
+The difference in pupil learning is striking.
 Simply said, the systematic use of formative assessments results in better learning.

 |What we know|

-● Feedback is not effective in isolation; rather it needs to be acted on by both students and teachers.
+● Feedback is not effective in isolation; rather it needs to be acted on by both pupils and teachers.

 ● Checking for understanding, based on a clear purpose, is an important part of a formative assessment system and should not be overlooked.

 This article is available to subscribers only.
 If you are an existing subscriber, please login.
 New subscribers may register below.